-I joined the Eye Photography Gallery as a member of the collective in 1984.
-At the time I was waiting tables at the Fisherman's Wharf Holiday Inn; as such I had time to hang out at the gallery during the day, and gradually became the most consistent public face of the gallery.
-I began to write grants and in time Eye received seed money from the Zellerbach Foundation that enabled me to be hired part-time as Administrative Director.
-The gallery transitioned from a collective to a registered non-profit organization and moved to a more central location on Mission Street between 6th and 7th.
+I joined the Eye Photography Gallery - a heady collective of social documentary and rock music photographers - soon after moving to San Francisco from Oregon.
+I was looking for a gallery like Blue Sky in Portland, which had become a model organization for me to learn and socialize in, and Eye fit the bill.
+At night I waited tables at the Holiday Inn, and I soon found myself sitting the Eye in the afternoon, sweeping out debris from the street and answering the phone.
+Gradually, I became the most consistent public face of the gallery.
+I began to write grants and in time raised enough seed money to be paid as part-time Administrative Director.
+Over the next five years the gallery transitioned from a collective to a registered non-profit and moved to a more central location on Mission Street between 6th and 7th.
 I was successful in helping to establish the gallery in its new location, but not wanting to commit to a full-time position I left Eye in 1988 to travel in Europe and take photographs.

 I left Camerawork in December 2004 to work full-time on Nagasaki Journey: The Photographs of Yosuke Yamahata, a 50-year commemoration project that resurrected the archive of a Japanese army photographer sent to Nagasaki the day of the atomic attack on that city, August 9, 1945.
 I was invited to join the project as exhibition consultant and contributing editor by Christopher Beaver, a film producer who had made an Emmy Award-winning anti-nuclear film called Dark Circle.

-My work on Nagasaki Journey lasted until the fall of 1995.
-Then, I returned to gallery management as director of the San Francisco Arts Commission Gallery.
+My work on Nagasaki Journey lasted until the fall of 1995, at which point I returned to gallery management as director of the San Francisco Arts Commission Gallery.
 You can find a Powerpoint presentation I made that outlines the SFACG's history and the programming accomplished under my tenure.
 Click here to see it - if you don't want to, read on!

-As SFACG's director and head curator from 1995-2005 I oversaw four municipal exhibition sites – a contemporary gallery in the Veterans Building, community galleries in City Hall, a storefront space for video and sculpture, and an open lot for environmental installations.
-Philosophically, I believed we should represent the San Francisco community in its broadest interpretation; consequently we represented Burning Man attendees, skateboarders, dozens of ethnic communities, LGBTQ, the blind, and hundreds of individual artists in all genres.
+As SFACG's director and head curator from 1995-2005 I oversaw four municipal exhibition sites in the Civic Center – a contemporary gallery in the Veterans Building, community galleries in City Hall, a storefront space for video and sculpture (the disused former SFAC Gallery), and an open lot for environmental installations.
+Philosophically, I believed we should represent the broadest possible interpretation of San Francisco's "community"; consequently we represented skateboarders, dozens of ethnic communities, LGBTQ patrons and gay marriage when it was first introduced, the blind, Burning Man artists, and hundreds of individuals representing all genres of art making.

-SFACG presented me with a fantastic opportunity to sample San Francisco's amazingly diverse artist and academic communities.
-It was a difficult decision to make, but after 20+ years I left the city to study for an MBA program at the University of Denver.
+SFACG presented me with a fantastic opportunity to sample San Francisco's amazingly diverse creative and academic communities.
+It was a difficult decision to make, but after 25 years in the city, I left to study for an MBA program at the University of Denver.
 Follow that thread on the "Denver" page.